-The appraisal on the state's lands must include state-owned improvements in the valuation, but exclude lessee-owned or licensee-owned improvements in the valuation.
-All appraisals are to describe the market value trends, and provide a rate of change, for the markets of each subject property.
-Comparables sales used should preferably have sales dates within one year of the appraisal and should not be over three years old.
+The site (land) should be valued under the hypothetical condition that it is vacant raw land, without any site improvements, utilities, or buildings.
+The appraisal on the state's lands must include state-owned improvements in the valuation, but the appraisal on the state's lands must exclude lessee-owned or licensee-owned improvements in the valuation.

+All appraisals are to describe the market value trends, and provide a rate of change, for the markets of the subject property.
+Comparable sales used should preferably be most recent sales available or be adjusted for market trends if appropriate.
 The comparable sales must be in reasonable proximity to the subject, preferably within the same county or a neighboring county.
+Use comparable sales of like properties.